The Metropolis-Hastings algorithm in C

 Numerical and scientific fields such as statistics, computational physics, and optimization methods heavily rely upon Markov chain Monte Carlo methods.
 These simulation techniques use the power of Markov chains to sample general probability distributions, which in turn give Monte Carlo methods for estimating integrals and optimal solutions.

 This is the third part of a multi-part series of posts.
 The first part covers Markov chains.
 The second part covers the basics of Monte Carlo methods.
 This post combines the ideas from the first two parts.
-Overall, the posts sketch the mechanics of Markov chain Monte Carlo (MCMC) methods, whose importance and applications I detailed in a previous post.
+Overall, the posts sketch the mechanics of Markov chain Monte Carlo (MCMC) methods.

 We will only examine Markov chains with countable state spaces.
 In this setting, we only need standard probability and matrix knowledge.
 But the results extend to general state spaces, such as Euclidean space.